droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./depends/packages/native_cdrkit.mk - *cdrkit* toolkit (native).

-./depends/packages/native_comparisontool.mk - A snapshot of the *bitcoindcomparisontool* code from the *bitcoinj* library. (native) (FIX - CORY - WHAT IS THIS???)
+./depends/packages/native_comparisontool.mk - A snapshot of the [*bitcoindcomparisontool*](https://github.com/TheBlueMatt/test-scripts) code from the *bitcoinj* library.
+Can be used with the *--with-comparison-tool* and *--enable-tests* configuration options to set the Java comparison tool required by ./qa/pull-tester/run-bitcoind-for-test.sh.

 ./depends/packages/native_libdmg-hfsplus.mk - HFS+/DMG manipulation libraries (native).